ssikoron/liked-to-playlists-sync/README.md

 # Spotify New Likes -> Playlists

-A simple script to automatically newly liked spotify tracks into playlists based on the playlist genre profiles.
+A simple script to automatically add newly liked spotify tracks into playlists based on the playlist genre profiles.

 ## Why